 “The sources of wisdom about parenting are boundless; they can be found in the most unlikely of places,” says Koontz.
 “The main theme of the book is that parents are not alone in the land of parenthood.
 All parents go through shades of the same issues sooner or later, and it is important to reach out and seek the wisdom that surrounds us.”

-I love the sub-chapter on “books” page 86.
+I love the sub-chapter on “books” on page 86.
 It really reiterated what my grandmother and my mother have instilled in me, “Don’t worry about what the kiddo is doing now, let’s wait and compare them at 30.”
 That has been perhaps the best advice I’ve ever received.
-So often we get caught up in reading the book to see what someone says our child SHOULD be doing, and we forget that every child is different.
+So often, we get caught up in reading the book to see what someone says our child SHOULD be doing, and we forget that every child is different.

 In addition, Koontz includes a tremendous resource for parents who may be struggling with children’s behavioral issues.
 She presents the Privileges System, which she created for her own daughter after consulting many behavioral management sources.
 It utilizes counting but does not include the use of “time outs.”
 The Privileges System doesn’t cost anything to implement, and parents who commit to it will likely see results in a very short time.